-Butter and any flavor Jam or Jelly
+Butter and any flavor of Jam or Jelly

 Butter and Maple Syrup